AminKolarijani/ConjVI/README.md

 # CVI

-Conjugate Value Iteration (CVI) MATLAB Package - By M.A.S.
+Conjugate Value Iteration (ConjVI) MATLAB Package - By M.A.S.
 Kolarijani

 *** NOTE: See [1] for a detailed description of the algorithm included in this package.